UCL/git-novice/_extras/discuss.md

   (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-        deleted:    krypton.txt
+        deleted:    whitesauce.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-    earth.txt
+    bechamel.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 {: .output}

-Git has noticed that the file `krypton.txt` has disappeared from the
+Git has noticed that the file `whitesauce.md` has disappeared from the
-file system and a new file `earth.txt` has showed up.
+file system and a new file `bechamel.md` has showed up.

 Add those changes to the staging area:

 ~~~
-$ git add krypton.txt earth.txt
+$ git add whitesauce.md bechamel.md
 $ git status
 ~~~
 {: .language-bash}